The Customer-Centric Value Model

 As our name suggests, our core differentiation has always been the way we think about “value”.

 Most consulting firms view business as profit and asset maximisation; our view, proven through practice, is that businesses’ first “raison d’être” is to maximise value to their customers, then – and only then – to minimise the assets needed to deliver it.

 Today many consultancies claim to have "customer-centric" approaches.
-By pioneering customer –centric value CVA has learnt through long experience that for this to work it has to be in everything a company does, hence ours isn’t an approach rather, we have embedded customer-centricity in all our methodologies.
+By pioneering customer–centric value CVA has learnt through extensive experience that for this to work it has to be in everything a company does, hence ours isn’t an approach.
+We have embedded customer-centricity in all our methodologies.

 Value is only sustainable if it “flows” to all stakeholders…

 The role of management is to capture value from the customer and channel it in a way that maintains a delicate balance between the competing interests of all stakeholders.
 Stakeholders include not only customers or shareholders, but also employees, regulators, governments, suppliers, strategic partners and society as a whole.
 The ultimate aim being the alignment of all particular interests.

 Maintaining this alignment requires continual and subtle trade-offs.
 Management needs to define the “value proposition” the company can offer to each of stakeholder.
 These value propositions encompass the range of compelling reasons why the stakeholder would prefer to be connected with the company rather than with its competitors.
 The skill is to ensure all value propositions are mutually compatible while appealing to each stakeholder.

 Value is forward looking rather than an extrapolation of the past…

 The past is certain, the future is not.
 Uncertainty is a constant part of business.
 Major shocks can occur.
 Changes in client needs and behaviours, in technologies, in regulation and other key areas are difficult to predict a few years in advance let alone 10-20 years ahead.
 But most industries still have to make long term decisions for future investment.